isamplesorg/isamples-ansible/README.md

 `ansible all -m ping --ask-pass`

 ## Making and pushing a release tag
-* Have your iSamples Docker git repo checked out with all the submodules somewhere, then:
+* Have your iSamples Docker git repo checked out with all the submodules somewhere, then use that directory as the path argument to the python script:
 `python create_release_tag.py <PATH>`

 ## Pushing a release to a host group: